Share this Post

-How to train for the hills without having access to the mountains
+How to train for the hill without having access to the mountains

-Today, I’m here to answer a question that many trail runners around the world have:
+Today, I’m here to answer a question that many trail runners around the world have about effective running workouts for hill training without access to mountains:

 “Can I train for a mountain trail race even though I live in a flat place?”